joshfrench/om-wiki-fork/Intermediate-Tutorial.md

-For this next tutorial we're going to get more ambitious.
-We're going to build an Om front end to a simple [Ring](http://github.com/ring-clojure) application that talks to [Datomic](http://datomic.com) for persistence.
+For this next tutorial we're going to get a bit more ambitious.
+We're going to build an Om frontend to a simple [Ring](http://github.com/ring-clojure) application that talks to [Datomic](http://datomic.com) for persistence.
 You can of course swap in another database, but Datomic is particularly easy to use from